leoj3n/consul-vault/README.md

 These scripts are written for [zsh](http://zsh.org/).
 See all available scripts at [`./run/`](./run).

-## How to use in other docker-compose projects?
+## How do you use consul-vault in other docker-compose projects?

 There are three methods of including consul-vault in another docker-compose project: